THE PLATFORM

 NetGalley Review – Final Verdict

-In conclusion, NetGalley is strives to solve a common and recognised problem with the publishing industry and amongst the reading community.
-However there are a few things that should give pause to anybody considering signing up as a member.
+In conclusion, NetGalley strives to solve a common and recognized problem in the publishing industry.
+However, there are a few things that should give pause to anybody considering signing up as a member.

-Firstly, it is fair to say the website is basic, and it would not go a miss were there to be much greater detail on the benefits of the service and the exact options each member would have were they to sign up.
+Firstly, it is fair to say the website is basic, and there should be much greater detail on the benefits of the service and the exact options each member would have were they to sign up.

-Secondly, there is a lack of testimonials or case studies that one would expect to find which is always useful to make sure there is suffient proof of concept.
-On top of this, a search online for independent reviews of NetGalley are distinctly mixed which do create further doubt.
+Secondly, there is a lack of testimonials or case studies.
+On top of this, a search online for independent reviews of NetGalley is distinctly mixed, which creates further doubt.

-Lastly, whilst it is the case that NetGalley for Members is free, NetGalley for Publishers is a paid service and there does not appear to be any insight into pricing.
-Often pricing is bespoke so it is somewhat understandable but without any guide on price it is difficult to know whether or not it is worthwhile to enter into discussions with NetGalley.
+Lastly, while NetGalley for Members is free, NetGalley for Publishers is a paid service and there does not appear to be any insight into pricing.
+Often pricing is completely bespoke so it is difficult to know whether or not it is worthwhile to enter into discussions with NetGalley.

-Ultimately then, NetGalley may well be a great service, but there simply is not enough transparency at present to know if that is the case.
-Anyone considering the NetGalley for Members option is at a low risk due to the fact it is free so would benefit from exploring further.
-Those considering the NetGalley for Publishers option may wish to do some further research to see if any competitor is better suited to their needs or undertake exploratory conversations to fully understand the ins and outs of the offering prior to making a full commitment.
+Ultimately then, NetGalley may well be a great service, but there simply is not enough transparency at present.
+Anyone considering the NetGalley for Members option is at a low risk due to the fact it is free.
+Those considering the NetGalley for Publishers option may wish to do some further research to see if any competitor is better suited to their needs.

 Liked this post?
 Share it with friends!